-The Whiteside Institute awards two types of grants: the Whiteside Grant, a financial grant of up to $20,000, and the Whiteside Technical Grant, a grant that supports research by pairing a Whiteside Research Scientist with local investigators.
+The Whiteside Institute awards two types of grants: the Whiteside Grant, a financial grant, and the Whiteside Technical Grant, a grant that supports research by pairing a Whiteside Research Scientist with local investigators.

-The Whiteside Institute awards up to $65,000 per year for local clinical research related to preventing or treating cancer, lung or heart disease.
+The Whiteside Institute awards funds each year for local clinical research related to preventing or treating cancer, lung or heart disease.
 Clinical research includes studies of therapeutic interventions including clinical trials of drugs, disease prevention and health promotion; evaluation of diagnostic tests or strategies; behavioral studies; health services research; epidemiologic studies; outcomes research and translational research.
 Grant awards generally range from $15,000 to $20,000.
 More information can be found here.

 Whiteside Technical Grants

 Grant provides technical assistance of a Research Scientist in the Whiteside Molecular Biology Research Laboratory at the Medical School Duluth, 25% full-time equivalent for up to 3 months, plus up to $2,000 in supplies to facilitate research in the areas of cancer, heart and lung disease, the mission of the Whiteside Institute.
 Callouts for proposals to the University of Minnesota Medical School, Duluth campus researchers typically happen two times per year.